Contributor Guidelines & Application Process

 1. Industry Experts & Solopreneurs

 These are individuals that have built their businesses by sharing their expertise with others.
-They are authors, speakers, freelancers, coaches, consultants, bloggers, podcasters, and so on.
-For some of them, creating and selling online courses is their primary source of revenue.
+They are authors, speakers, freelancers, coaches, consultants, bloggers, podcast hosts, etc. For some of them, creating and selling online courses is their primary source of revenue.
 For others, online courses are just one of several sources of revenue for their business.

 Although these individuals are usually the face of their brand, they often have small teams helping them to run their business.
 They have proven track records in their respective industries, paying customers/clients, and typically a strong presence on social media.
-Basically, they’re not beginners.
+Basically, these people are not beginners.
 They are professionals.
+Many of them have spent several years creating content and sharing their expertise with others in various ways.

 Examples of Thinkific customers in this category: